ReactiveX/RxJava/README.md

 #### @Deprecated

-APIs marked with the `@Deprecated` annotation at the class or method level will remain supported until the next major release but it is recommended to stop using them.
+APIs marked with the `@Deprecated` annotation at the class or method level will remain supported until the next major release, but it is recommended to stop using them.

 #### io.reactivex.rxjava3.internal.*